 Attorney at Law

-Nina's real passion, though, is estate planning, which arises out of her natural proclivity to plan for every contingency and out of her life experiences Nina has seen, and has experienced first-hand, the effects of good, bad and non-existent estate planning, and absolutely wants to help others to plan properly for the inevitable.
+I have seen many times the effects of good, bad and non-existent estate planning, and absolutely want to help others to plan properly for the inevitable.

-As a widow (since remarried to husband Brian who also works in the law firm), Nina completely understands the devastation and confusion the surviving spouse feels, and she knows that proper planning lifts a tremendous burden from the survivor.
+As a widow (since remarried to my husband Brian who also works in the law firm), I completely understand the devastation and confusion the surviving spouse feels, and I know that proper planning lifts a tremendous burden from the survivor.
 It's an immeasurably valuable gift to one's family, in the time that they need it most.
-Nina personally experienced the values of having in place:
+I personally experienced the values of having in place:

-- A comprehensive estate and disability plan when her late husband was diagnosed with cancer.
+- A comprehensive estate and disability plan when my late husband was diagnosed with cancer.

-- All the tools and financial support she needed to obtain medical records, make medical decisions, and obtain 24/7 in-home care for her late husband.
+- All the tools and financial support I needed to obtain medical records, make medical decisions, and obtain 24/7 in-home care for him.

 - Authority to access financial and other assets with very few questions asked and without having to go to court.

-Additionally, Nina's father was in an assisted living facility due to dementia before he passed.
-Nina is grateful to have been able to help her mother before her father's incapacity by drafting thorough medical and financial powers of attorney, as well as reviewing and amending her parents' rather dated and simple estate plan (that her mother had naively obtained free from a trust mill associated with a name brand financial management company), and Nina also took steps before it was too late to ensure that important assets were transferred to her parents' trust (something the drafting attorney failed to do, an all too common occurrence).
+Additionally, my father was in an assisted living facility due to dementia before he passed.
+I am grateful to have been able to help my mother plan for her husband's incapacity by drafting thorough medical and financial powers of attorney, as well as reviewing and amending my parents' rather dated, simple, and dreadfully flawed estate plan (that my mother had naively obtained free from a trust mill associated with a name brand financial management company).
+I also took steps, before it was too late, to ensure that important assets were transferred to my parents' trust (something the drafting attorney failed to do, an all-too-common occurrence).

-Helping others avoid the pitfalls of failing to plan, failing to fund their existing plan or failing to update their plan as their life and the law changes is Nina's passion; it's why she does what she does.
-She works directly with her clients to not only insure that they have the plan they need and want, but that the assets are transferred to the trust when possible, and that other accounts have updated the beneficiaries correctly.
-It's taking the extra time to make sure that the details are properly attended to that makes the difference between as successful plan and a failure.
+Helping others avoid the pitfalls of failing to plan, failing to fund their existing plan or failing to update their plan as their life and the law changes is my passion; it's why I do what I do.
+I work directly with my clients to not only insure that they have the plan they need and want, but that the assets are transferred to the trust when possible, and beneficiary designations are updated correctly.
+It's taking the extra time to make sure that the details are properly attended to that makes the difference between a successful plan and a failure.

-A maxim Nina lives by: What is more valuable than ensuring your loved ones will be well-provided for according to your wishes after your passing, and that they will not undergo any additional unnecessary stress and expense at your passing?
+A maxim I live by: What is more valuable than ensuring your loved ones will be well-provided for according to your wishes after your passing, and that they will not undergo any additional unnecessary stress and expense at your passing?

-When not helping clients Nina and Brian combine their love of animals with their passion for flying by transporting adopted pets from shelters to their new forever homes, often to another state.
-They also love to explore their newfound home of Tennessee, either by flying or driving the backroads, seeking that next great diner or barbecue joint, and live bluegrass music.
+When not helping clients, we combine their love of animals with our passion for flying by transporting adopted pets from shelters to their new forever homes, often to another state.
+We also love to explore our newfound home of Tennessee, either by flying or driving the backroads, seeking that next great diner or barbecue joint, and live bluegrass music.